 I actually fell for this mistake, and I almost lost more than 90% of all my money, because I didn’t pay attention to a missing word in a contract I signed.
 Luckily, I am able to retrieve the money but might still lose part of the interest I was supposed to get.

 - Money shows you the material of the people around you.
-Whether abundance or lack thereof, when it happens, it really shows what people are made of.
-Their true colours shine and sometimes it’s quite surprising.
+Whether abundance or lack thereof, when it happens, it really shows what people are made of and sometimes it’s quite surprising.

 - It is okay to reorder your priorities midway.
 I was focused on growing my social media at some point, to benefit the blog, specifically Twitter and Pinterest.
 And I was making great progress with the plan I was following.